 Restaurants give you moist towels before your meal, as well as green tea.

-Japan’s Haiku poetry is the shortest in the world, consisting of only three lines.
+Haiku is the shortest poetic form in the world, consisting of only three lines.

 Japanese samurai were ancient warriors of great honor and valor.
-They were considered the best warriors.
+They were considered the best warriors in Japan.

 A ninja was a covert mercenary in feudal Japan who specialized in unorthodox warfare.